-• Paragard: This IUD has no hormones.
-The device has a copper coating and primarily works by incapacitating sperm and may be used for up to 10 years.

-• Mirena/Liletta: These IUD's have a progestin (hormonal) coating that works by disrupting sperm, thinning your uterine lining, and thickening cervical mucus.
+- Paragard: This IUD has no hormones.
+The device has a copper coating and primarily works by incapacitating sperm and may be used for up to 10 years. - Mirena/Liletta: These IUD's have a progestin (hormonal) coating that works by disrupting sperm, thinning your uterine lining, and thickening cervical mucus.
 One beneficial side effect of this device is lighter periods.
 It can take 4-6 months until patients see a decrease in their periods, and often during this time they are irregular.
-These devices may be used for up to 4 or 5 years.
+These devices may be used for up to 6 years.

-Skyla: This IUD is good for up to 3 years and is an estrogen free device.
+- Kyleena: This IUD is good for up to 5 years and is an estrogen free device.
 It also works by thickening cervical mucus, inhibiting sperm movement, reducing sperm survival, and thinning the lining of your uterus.

-• Emergency Contraception: Any of us can run into this type of emergency.
+It is a smaller device and may be preferable for patients who had a c-section. - Emergency Contraception: Any of us can run into this type of emergency.
 What if the condom breaks, or you have not consistently taken your contraceptive?
 What if you suddenly remember the antibiotics your dentist prescribed?
 The Plan B emergency contraceptive is now available over-the-counter (without prescription) for all women.
 Emergency contraception is not as certain as the non-emergency or continuous methods of birth control.
 However, when taken properly within 72 hours of unprotected sex, Plan B emergency contraception will be effective about 80% of the time.
-Plan to spend \$40 to \$45 for Plan B. Most pharmacies carry this product.
+Plan to spend \$40 to \$45 for Plan B. Most pharmacies carry this product over the counter.